saurabhchaudhary882/Goals/README.md

 1. Clone the repository.
 2. Open the solution in Visual Studio.
-3. Set up the database connection in the `ServiceExtensions.cs` file.
+3. Configure the database connection in the `ServiceExtensions.cs` file.
 4. Run the application.